bohanzhu/test_doc/README.md

 ### Metric
 Caption model is Natural-language generation model(NLG model).
-For NLG model, we use [metrics](https://medium.com/explorations-in-language-and-learning/metrics-for-nlg-evaluation-c89b6a781054) measure performance.
+For NLG model, see [metrics](https://medium.com/explorations-in-language-and-learning/metrics-for-nlg-evaluation-c89b6a781054) to measure performance.

-In our code package we use [perplexity](https://en.wikipedia.org/wiki/Perplexity)
+In our code package we use [perplexity](https://en.wikipedia.org/wiki/Perplexity) as our metric to measure model's performance

 ## Inference